KwadroNaut/leap_se/pages/about-us/news/2015/2nd-openpgp-email-summit.md

 # Scaling Key Servers

 The Google e2e project is working on ways to endorse keys from the provider in a auditable way.
-They are taking ideas from [CONIKS](http://www.coniks.org/) and [Certificate Transparency](https://www.certificate-transparency.org/) to create robust system.
+They are taking ideas from [CONIKS](http://www.coniks.org/) and [Certificate Transparency](https://www.certificate-transparency.org/) to create a robust system.

 Their proposal is to have a log of all the published keys in each provider, this log keeps all its history in a way that you can not modify past records without modifying the latest one.
-There will be monitors run by independent organizations that observe this logs.
-So when a Alice wants to discover the key of Bob can ask Bob's provider for the key and check with one of this monitors to certify that the key she is obtaining is the same than Bob's provider is publishing to everybody else.
+There will be monitors run by independent organizations that observe these logs.
+So when Alice wants to discover the key of Bob, she can ask Bob's provider for the key and check with one of these monitors to certify that the key she is obtaining is the same than Bob's provider is publishing to everybody else.
 Bob can also audit that his provider is publishing his own key and not a malicious one using this monitors.

 The system is designed in a way that is easy to retrieve the key of someone, but hard to discover the list of keys available.
 So an attacker can't easily find all the email addresses in the provider.

 The system is complicated and will need some time to be reviewed and discussed by the community, but has potential.
-There is still many questions on things like how to react if a provider is found publishing malicious keys.
+There are still many questions on things like how to react if a provider is found publishing malicious keys.